andreian02/date-selection-app/README.md

 ## Things to add / Features to build and complete v1

-Edit the input features > current too troublesome to use Finish up scoring system
+Finish up scoring system
+Include Owner details in Payload
-Need to test calendar results
+Need to test calendar results >  Add time to result page!
 To complete version1 function, this function supports Calendar Feature - DONE! but realised haven push results so not done.
 Able to pass calendar results into cards...decide what to show in cards.